nickyduesxd/Capstone/proposal/Capstone_Proposal.md

 - Main Customer's name is Mark and he is in charge of the HAM radio volunteer group for the USMC Marathon.
 - Joe is our secondary customer, he created the database system that they use to input medical information.
 - Users, the medical staff at hand which are composed on volunteer nurses, paramedics, Hospital Corpsman from Quantico and Annapolis.

 ### System Design: Software Designed Mesh Network
 - We intend to solve the problem by creating a mesh network, testing this network in an urban environment, and produce a user interface to go alongside it.

 ### System Architecture:
+- We inted to design a user interface using html, php, json, and java script that allows users to input information into the nodes and autopopulate and sort allowing for the lead volunteer to track medical casualties during live time.
 - We intend to construct a meshed network using nodes bought from Eltec Automation [product_page](https://heltec.org/project/wifi-lora-32-v3/) with transceivers from semtech [product_page](https://www.semtech.com/products/wireless-rf/lora-transceivers/sx1276) and use the physical and transport systems from radio head [library_page](https://www.airspayce.com/mikem/arduino/RadioHead/).
-- We also inted to design a user interface using html, php, json, and java script that allows users to input information into the nodes and autopopulate and sort allowing for the lead volunteer to track medical casualties during live time.

 ## Project Management
 ### Premilinary Release Plan
 Project is broken into 4 phases.